Learn About Partnership

 Attend an Open House

-Each quarter, MANNA holds an Open House for community members who want to learn more about what we do and how to get involved.
-The first step is to attend an upcoming MANNA FoodBank Open House.
-The Open House is open to anyone in the community who wants to learn more about MANNA, hunger in our community, and how to get involved.
-Before attending the Open House, we encourage you to take a look at MANNA’s Neighbor-Centric Values.
-After attending the Open House, your organization will have one week to complete the Partner Agency Fit Quiz to be invited to apply.
+Each quarter, MANNA holds an open house for community members who want to learn more about what we do and how to get involved.
+The first step is to attend an upcoming MANNA Open House.
+The Open House is open to anyone in the community who wants to learn more about MANNA, hunger in WNC, and how to get involved.
+Before attending the Open House, review MANNA’s Neighbor-Centric Values (pdf).

 Connect With Us